tbrowder/PDF-FormFill/README.md

 ### Line format

-The user's desires are shown in single, coded input line.
+The user's desires are shown in single, coded input lines.
 Blank lines and comments from a '#' to the end of a line are ignored.
 Each data line is first broken into one or more groups by a `:` (colon) and a `;` (semicolon).
 For example, this `key0:` is one string group, this `key1: some data` becomes two string groups, and this `key2: other data; more data` has three string groups.
 The first group contains a code that governs some action.
 Any remaining groups provide information to contruct a specific overlay item or some attribute of the overlay.

 Notes: